Dozens killed when militants raid a Sunni town

 “The movement has more than 100,000 fighters ready to obey commands from their spiritual leader, Abdul Malik al-Houthi,” said Ahmed Bahri, an expert in Houthi affairs.

 “This movement is well organized and only has one head,” Bahri said.

 “They now control majority areas in the provinces in Sa’ada and Jawf, and have powerful presence in Amran, Mareb, Sana’a and Hajjah,” added Bahri.

 Sectarian violence is at peak in northern Yemen where Houthis control is spread across five provinces.

 Saudi Arabia fought the Houthis in 2009 but failed to end their expansion.

 The attacks come a day after Yemen’s vice president called for presidential elections to be held in February, state media reported.

-President Ali Abdullah Saleh stepped down after months of protests against his 33-year rule.
+The decree comes just days after President Ali Abdullah Saleh agreed to step down from power after months of protests against his 33-year rule.
 He became the fourth leader to leave office as a result of the Arab Spring unrest that has roiled much of the Middle East and North Africa this year.

 “The two agreed on the need to quickly implement the terms of the November 23 political settlement so that the legitimate and richly deserved aspirations of the Yemeni people can be realized,” it read.